-As shown above, our theoretical model implies that λ_N/λ_G , the effect of nongrowingseason rainfall risk on membership in religious communities relative to the effect of growingseason rainfall risk, should be equal to $(\beta_N/\beta_G)^2$, where β_N/β_G is the effect of nongrowingseason rainfall on agricultural productivity relative to the effect of growing-season rainfall.
-We can therefore assess the importance of nongrowing-season rainfall risk relative to growingseason rainfall risk for membership in religious communities by reestimating the agricultural production function in (16) after splitting the rainfall effect into a growing-season effect and a nongrowing-season effect
+As shown above, our theoretical model implies that λ_N/λ_G , the effect of nongrowing-season rainfall risk on membership in religious communities relative to the effect of growing-season rainfall risk, should be equal to $(\beta_N/\beta_G)^2$, where β_N/β_G is the effect of nongrowing-season rainfall on agricultural output relative to the effect of growing-season rainfall.
+We can therefore assess the importance of nongrowing-season rainfall risk relative to growing-season rainfall risk for membership in religious communities by reestimating the agricultural production function in (16) after splitting the rainfall effect into a growing-season effect and a nongrowing-season effect

 Rainfall effect =

-$$\beta_G \left(\frac{1}{9} \sum{m \in G} \ln R{mct} \right) + \beta_N \left(\frac{1}{3} \sum{m \in N} \ln R{mct} \right).$$
+$$\beta_G \left(\frac{1}{9} \sum{m \in G} \ln R{mct} \right) + \beta_N \left(\frac{1}{3} \sum{m \in N} \ln R{mct} \right)$$

+.
 (19)

-5 Data and Empirical Results
+5. Data and Empirical Results

-5.1 Data
+5.1.
+Data

-Membership in religious communities 1850-1890 The decennial censuses of the United States during the period 1850-1890 collected information on churches at the county level.
-The data allow us to obtain two proxies for membership in religious communities in a county, namely the combined seating capacity of churches in the county relative to population in 1850, 1860, 1870, and 1890 (the 1880 data were never published) and the total number of members of churches in the county relative to population in 1890.
+Membership in Religious Communities 1850-1890.
+The decennial censuses of the United States during the period 1850-1890 collected information on churches at the county level.
+The data allow us to obtain two proxies for membership in religious communities in a county, namely the total seating capacity of churches in the county relative to population in 1850, 1860, 1870, and 1890 (the 1880 data were never published) and the total number of members of churches in the county relative to population in 1890.
 Our data refer to all religious denominations listed in the US Census.
-These data are retrieved from ICPSR file 2896 (Haines, 2010).
-For summary statistics and maps that illustrate the spatial variation in the main data we use, see the appendix.17
+These data are retrieved from ICPSR file 2896 (Haines 2010).
+See Appendix A for summary statistics and maps that illustrate the overall and within-state spatial variation in the main data we use (for maps that illustrate spatial variation in growing and non-growing season rainfall see Section B.9 of the Online Appendix B).

-Climate data Our rainfall data come from PRISM (2011), which provides monthly rainfall data on a 4 times 4 km grid from 1895 onward.
-PRISM was developed for the National Oceanic and Atmospheric Administration and is also used by the US Department of Agriculture, NASA, and several professional weather channels.18 We map the data into counties to obtain monthly rainfall at the county level.
+Climate Data.
+Our rainfall data come from PRISM (2011), which provides monthly rainfall data on a 4 times 4 km grid from 1895 onward.
+PRISM was developed for the National Oceanic and Atmospheric Administration and is also used by the US Department of Agriculture, NASA, and several professional weather channels.
+We map the data into counties to obtain monthly rainfall at the county level.
 Appendix Figure A.2 plots the standardized distributions of ln rainfall at the county level for the 1895-2000 period for each month of the year.
 We also use PRISM data on monthly average temperature, which we process analogously to the rainfall data.

-Soil and elevation data We control for 53 soil types using the US Department of Agriculture's SSURGO database.19 We use these data to calculate the fraction of each county's land area that falls into the different soil categories.
-The source of our elevation data is the Environmental System Research Institute.20 We calculate the fraction of each county's land area falling into the following 11 elevation bins: below 200 meters, 200 to 400 meters, 400 to 600 meters, and so on up to 2000 meters; and above 2000 meters.
+Soil and Elevation Data.
+We control for 53 soil types using the US Department of Agriculture's SSURGO database.
+18 We use these data to calculate the fraction of each county's land area that falls into the different soil categories.
+The source of our elevation data is the Environmental System Research Institute.
+19 We calculate the fraction of each county's land area falling into the following 11 elevation bins: below 200, 200-400, 400-600, and so on up to 2000; and above 2000 meters.